zaqifathis/BIMserver-doc/New-query-langage.md

 # Indices

 Right now, BIMserver allows for indices on String fields, but only for the "Store" model, this is the model that contains all the meta-data like Project, Revision, User etc...
+With these indices it's a lot quicker to for example get a User by username, or Project by name.

-This system will have to be extended for the IFC models and for more types
+This system will have to be extended for the IFC models and for more types.

 ## Types